DamithDR/practical-sessions/uni-granada-2023-sept/README.md

 # Practical sessions

-This repository contains the notebook of the practical session on "Mininal Start to Deep Learning".
+This repository contains the notebook of the practical session on "Minimal Start to Deep Learning".